Rapptz/discord.py/docs/api.rst

     .. attribute:: gradient

-        A two colour gradient is used, using both colors provided.
+        There is a two colour gradient using both colors provided.

     .. attribute:: neon